radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 # Introduction

 Running any non-trivial application on Kubernetes will most likely require authorized access to other components - databases, storage buckets, APIs - all of which require a connection string or some sort of access key.
-Storing these values in Kubernetes is done through [Secrets][secrets], and while there are plenty of ways to make sure the secrets are [safe while at rest][encryption-rest] and how to [configure an external KMS provider][kms-provider], once the secret is injected into your application container, its value will be plain text.
+Storing these values in Kubernetes is done through [Secrets][secrets], and while there are plenty of ways to make sure the secrets are [safe while at rest][encryption-rest], as well as how to [configure an external KMS provider][kms-provider], once the secret is injected into your application container, its value will be plain text.

 In this article we wil explore how to filter any Kubernetes secrets that end up in application logs - [the entire project for this article can be found on GitHub][gh-project], together with a sample application.